RoboStack/ros-noetic/CONTRIBUTING.md

 We follow the [NumFOCUS code of conduct](https://numfocus.org/code-of-conduct).

+# Adding new packages via pull requests
+You can open a pull request that will get build automatically in our CI.

+An example can be found [here](https://github.com/RoboStack/ros-noetic/pull/44).
+Simply add the required packages to the `vinca_*.yaml` files, where the * indicates the desired platform (linux_64, osx, win or linux_aarch64).
+Ideally, try to add packages to all of these platforms.

+Sometimes, it may be required to patch the packages.
+An example of how to do so can be found in [this PR](https://github.com/RoboStack/ros-noetic/pull/32).

 # Testing changes locally

 1. Create a new conda environment and add the conda-forge and robostack channels: